Hydra-Chain/hydragon-core-contracts/README.md

 There is a CI script for Github Actions in `.github/workflows/`.
 Currently it runs:

 - linters
-- both test suites (if 1 fail tests the job fails)
+- both test suites (if 1 test fail the job fails)
 - coverage report (HH & Foundry)
 - gas report
 - Slither